-- Staff understood the relevant consent and decision-making requirements of legislation and guidance, including the Mental Capacity Act 2005. - When providing care and treatment for children and young people, staff carried out assessments of capacity to consent in line with relevant guidance.

-- Where a patient's mental capacity to consent to care or treatment was unclear the GP or practice nurse assessed the patient's capacity and, where appropriate, recorded the outcome of the assessment. - The process for seeking consent was monitored through records audits to ensure it met the practices responsibilities within legislation and followed relevant national guidance.
+- <>taff understood the relevant consent and decision-making requirements of legislation and guidance, including the Mental Capacity Act 2005.
+When providing care and treatment for children and young people, staff carried out assessments of capacity to consent in line with relevant guidance. - Where a patient's mental capacity to consent to care or treatment was unclear the GP or practice nurse assessed the patient's capacity and, where appropriate, recorded the outcome of the assessment.
+We saw that following an investigation of a SEA the practice had held in house training for staff to help them understanding and assess a patient's mental capacity. - The process for seeking consent was monitored through records and audits to ensure it met the practices responsibilities within legislation and followed relevant national guidance.